-Today, there are more than 11 million U.S. million veterans who are over the age of 55
+Today, there are more than 11 million U.S. veterans who are over the age of 55

 .
-These servicemen and women served in global conflicts including World War II, the Korean War, the Vietnam War, and the Persian Gulf War.
+These service members served in global conflicts including World War II, the Korean War, the Vietnam War, and the Persian Gulf War.
 Studies

-Many aging veterans are potentially eligible to enroll in the Program of All-inclusive Care for the Elderly (PACE) as part of their benefits provided by the U.S. Veterans Health Administration
+Since 2018, many aging veterans have been eligible to enroll in the Program of All-inclusive Care for the Elderly (PACE) as part of their benefits provided by the Department of Veterans Affairs (VA)

-This new option comes at a time when the number of aging veterans requiring high-touch care continues to increase.
+This option comes as the number of aging veterans requiring high-touch care continues to increase.
 One federal agency

 predicts a 16% increase from 2017 to 2022 in the daily number of veterans requiring nursing home care.

 For those who don’t want to be in a VA nursing facility, PACE may be a great solution.
 This is especially true for aging veterans with complex medical conditions and needing a higher level of coordinated healthcare

 With primary and specialty care, telehealth, wellness calls, meal and medication home deliveries, as well as transportation and socialization, PACE helps veterans safely age in place and remain independent as long as possible.